The fantastic Microbial Ecophysiology Lab (Summer 2026)

 Paxton Tomko (Pax) (she/her)

-• Position: Grad student at UConn Marine Sciences.
+• Position: Masters student at UConn Marine Sciences.
+Dr. Pieter Visscher Lab.
 NSF-GRFP Awardee.

 • Research interests: Archaea, geomicrobiology, astrobiology, bioinformatics.